 I found delight in looking at the apartments on the other side of the intersection down below, itself a surreal place where Ecuador crosses Paraguay – the street names.
 I saw the many different lives taking their course in what seemed like a steady mundaneness, displaying a blatant disinterest in the fact that I had just traversed half the globe.
-The lack of light in my apartment had created a vacuum, curving any gaze.
+The lack of light in my apartment had created a vacuum, deflecting any gaze.

 It’s too much of a cliché to say that cities are impersonal and anonymous.
 Rather, I felt a refreshing sense of authenticity.
 I realized why cities are not the most natural, but the most truthful way for people to live.
 Natural for people is to think of their surroundings as a universe with themselves as the center – everyone has the privilege to be the protagonist of their own story.
 Truth is that every one is one among millions.
 A city gives a hint of one’s real place in the world; a taste of one’s insignificance.

 My contemplations streamed into a gaping expectation of novelty that was not filled by Buenos Aires.
 As a European, I had covered inhumane distances to get here and yet it seemed I had only traveled in terms of time – some 24 hours – and not in space.
 It was not a New World; it was a copy of the old one.
 A transplant of Europe, or an alternative reality maybe: a thought experiment come alive of what Europe could have looked like if only one historical condition had been different – the geographical location.